ossd-s23/YouTube-Customizer/README.md

     </p>
 </div>

-This extension allows you to enhance your Youtube experience by customizing various features of the site.
-You can easily hide the navigation bar, remove ads, choose from a range of color templates, and so on.
+This extension allows you to customize a wide variety elements of the YouTube interface in your favor.

 ## Features